 - Twine

 We needed it to be pretty light so we didn’t use a lot of wood and padded the skeleton with lots of shipping paper.
-We had been storing the shipping paper for years and had bags of it in a closet for just such a project.
+We had been storing the shipping paper for years and had bags of it in a closet for a project just like this.
 It is perfect because it looks like old dried skin!

 This is one of the joints that we made.
 George is fully articulate but not powered like our robots.